nicholaswmin/ot-session-monitoring-test-case/README.md

 when calculating *published* minutes.

 When a `streamCreated` event comes through:
- - Check if a saved `Stream` exists with that particular `stream.id`.
+ - Check if a *saved Stream* exists with that particular `stream.id`.
    - If not, create a new `Stream` with the stream properties declared in the event and save it in *saved Streams*.
    - If yes, do nothing.

 When a `streamDestroyed` event comes through:
-  - Check if a saved `Stream` exists with that particular `stream.id`.
+  - Check if *saved Stream* exists with that particular `stream.id`.
     - If not, do nothing.
     - If yes, subtract the `stream.createdAt` timestamp from the `event.timestamp` and save the result as the `stream.duration`.